 What to do when your Operations role is at risk

-13 days ago by Cynthia Cheung / Back to all blogs
+over 4 years ago by Cynthia Cheung / Back to all blogs

 Operations has traditionally been a stepping stone for fresh analysts looking to gain product and hands-on experience within the financial services sector.
 However, operational roles are also cost centres at the end of the day.
 This means that these functions are at risk of being outsourced to lower cost countries or if possible, automated.

 The best example is the traditional operations function – Settlements, Reconciliations and Confirmations.
 A few years back, these were separate functions with teams of 5 to 10 per function per product.
 But if you look at the actual work duties, you find that they are highly manual and add little value.

 The first step was to move them to lower cost centres.
 Hong Kong and Singapore made great headwinds over a decade ago when America, UK and Australia outsourced the functions there, as labour was cheaper and the quality was not compromised.
 But as these cities become more expensive, companies will again pivot towards outsourcing or automation.
 In the last four years, we have seen a major shift towards moving these functions to shared service centres in Kuala Lumpur, Manila, Bangalore and Pune.
 And this will just continue.

 So what can you do to ensure you remain competitive in the job market?

 Operations in small set-ups are usually run by a team of 1-3pax.
 Private equity, hedge funds and asset management firms are great options.
 The operations function is usually too small to outsource and automation is not required yet.
 Keep in mind competition is fierce and you would need to have hands-on experience in all functions within the trade lifecycle.
 You may need to compromise salary for stability.